kbordon/csharp-week2-code-review/README.md

 ## Setup/Installation Requirements
 **At this moment, this project only consists of a README.md, but in the future it will require the .NET framework for installation, and will provide those necessary instructions.**
-* Enter the URL: https://github.com/kbordon/csharp-week2-code-review in your browser, and the project page will display the README.md below the table of folders.
+* Enter the URL: https://github.com/kbordon/csharp-week2-code-review in your browser, and the project page will display the README.md below the table of file links.
-* If you have successfully installed the .NET framework, using your terminal or powershell, clone this repository by typing ">git clone https://github.com/kbordon/csharp-week2-code-review.git"
+* Or, if you'd prefer to view the README.md locally, using your terminal or powershell, clone this repository by typing ">git clone https://github.com/kbordon/csharp-week2-code-review.git"
     * Alternatively, you can use a browser to download the .zip file from the Github web interface at the URL: https://github.com/kbordon/csharp-week2-code-review
 * Navigate to the project folder csharp-week2-code-review, and use a text editor like Atom to open the README.md.

+## Support and contact details

+_If you have any questions, comments, or concerns, please contact Kimberly at [kbordon@gmail.com](mailto:kbordon@gmail.com)._

+## Technologies Used

+* Atom
+* GitHub
+* _TBA_

+### License

+*This software is licensed under the MIT license.*

+Copyright © 2017 **_Kimberly Bordon_**